 Credit: Austin History Center via NMAAHC)

-Libraries carry a wealth of information in a variety of formats about Juneteenth and its history.
-Below is just a sample of items available on the subject digitally and physically in our collection to help you education yourself on the day now recognized as a national holiday.
+Libraries carry a wealth of information in a variety of formats about this national holiday and its history.
 With this progress thanks to the work of many Black Texan activists, we can also know that we have yet to see many tangible steps toward decreasing the anti-black and white supremacist laws, procedures, education, and attitudes that would make this national holiday more meaningful.
-Here are some links:

 - PBS – Slavery by Another Name